francoismartineau/42push_swap/README.md

 # 42push_swap

 Push Swap is an exercise where the program must give a list of instructions to sort a stack.
-The stack is a list of distinct numbers given as arguments.<br>
-An initially empty secondary stack is avalaible.<br>
+The stack is a list of distinct numbers given as arguments.
+An initially empty secondary stack is avalaible.
 The possible instructions are as follows:<br>
 <br>
 sa: swap the top and second elements of stack a <br>
 sb: same for stack b<br>